trgao/MALC/README.md

 ## Things to be done

+* Refactor alert messages when there is network error / authentication errors
 * Add settings page for customisation and fix user profile
 * Add swiping gestures on list page
 * Try integration with Spotify API